gohypergiant/redux-generators/readme.md

-# BPXL Redux CLI
+# Redux Generators

-A tool for scaffolding redux applications.
-This tool is opinionated towards the way we like to build our redux applications.
-We assume you are using the following packages:
+A CLI tool for quickly scaffolding scalable Redux applications.
+This tool is opinionated towards the way we like to build our Redux applications.
+Read the [Black Pixel Redux Handbook](http://bpxl-labs.github.io/redux-handbook/) for more information.

+We assume you are familiar with and are using the following packages:

 - [reselect](https://github.com/reactjs/reselect)
 - [redux-actions](https://github.com/acdlite/redux-actions)